realestatepilot/docker-restic-backupclient/README.md

 * if you want to backup other files, just mount the volumes to /backup/something
 * Elasticdump will write to /backup/elasticdump.
 This folder is deleted and re-created before each backup run
 * Mysqldump will write to /backup/mysqldump.
 This folder is deleted and re-created before each backup run
+* Mongodump will write to /backup/mongodump.
+This folder is deleted and re-created before each backup run

 ## Command and Arguments